-ANSWER: Ronald Watts is without knowledge or information sufficient to form a belief as to the truth of the allegations in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

 61. Defendants Watts and Mohammed were criminally charged in federal court in February 2012 after shaking down a federal informant they believed was a drug dealer.